flyinglightspeck/Swarical/README.md

 ``ulimit -n 9999``

+# Online Localization: ISR, HC, and RSF

 # Citations

-Hamed Alimohammadzadeh, Heather Culbertson, and Shahram Ghandeharizadeh.
+Hamed Alimohammadzadeh, and Shahram Ghandeharizadeh.
 2024.
 Swarical: An Integrated Hierarchical Approach to Localizing Flying Light Specks.
 In Proceedings of the 32nd ACM International Conference on Multimedia (MM '24).
 Association for Computing Machinery, New York, NY, USA. https://doi.org/10.1145/3664647.3681080

 BibTex:
 ```